7h3v01c3/tutorials/divi_funds_migration_to_original_wallet.md

    getwalletinfo
    ```

-3. The output will show that you're in the **default wallet**, which after using Divi Wallet Importer is the 12-word seed phrase wallet:
+3. The output will show that your "active_wallet" is wallet.dat which the defaul when Divi Desktop Application starts, which after using Divi Wallet Importer is the 12-word seed phrase wallet:
    ```
-   wallet.dat
+    "active_wallet" : "wallet.dat"
    ```

 ---